Ansible Jinja2 Templates: A Complete Guide with Examples

 7. Template inheritance**

-What is Jinja template do?
+What is Jinja2 template do in Ansible?

 Jinja2 is another Python library created for Flask web framework, that comes part of Ansible installation.
 It is special ability as interpolate or put stuff into YAML Variables(other strings).
 Those variables can be part of HTML document putting stuff at run-time.